Get the FREE one-click dictionary software for Windows

 11. A unit of mass equal to the mass that accelerates at 1 foot/sec/sec when acted upon by a force of 1 pound; approximately 14.5939 kilograms

-Derived forms: slugged, slugging, slugs
+Derived forms: slugging, slugs, slugged

-Type of: blow, bum [N. Amer, informal], coin, deadbeat [informal], do-nothing [informal], drink, gasteropod [archaic], gastropod, hit, idler, imbibe, layabout [informal], loafer, mass unit, missile, projectile, shirker [informal], slacker [informal], small indefinite amount, small indefinite quantity, type metal, univalve
+Type of: act, blow, bum [N. Amer, informal], coin, deadbeat [informal], do-nothing [informal], drink, gasteropod [archaic], gastropod, hit, idler, imbibe, layabout [informal], loafer, mass unit, missile, move, projectile, shirker [informal], slacker [informal], small indefinite amount, small indefinite quantity, type metal, univalve

 Part of: cartridge, family Limacidae, Limacidae